 Figure 4.1.1: Architecture of IMS supporting DC usage with MF

-Editor’s note: above content will be updated to align with TS 23.228 as well as SA2 R19 IMS related work.
+Editor’s note: above content will be updated to align with TS 23.228 regarding SA2 R19 IMS and NG_RTC related work.

 Based on the architecture in Figure 4.1.1, TS 26.264 [3] provides the IMS-based conversational AR (Augmented reality) services, including the generalized end-to-end architecture to support AR communication over IMS DC, as shown in Figure 4.1.2.